 Make quick and easy sausage in an air fryer!

-We show you how to make juicy and golden brown Italian sausage that are perfectly cooking inside and out in the air fryer whether you're cooking just the links or making them with healthy veggies like peppers and onions.
+Learn how to make juicy and golden brown Italian sausage in the air fryer whether you're cooking just the links or making them with healthy veggies like peppers and onions.
 Our time tested recipe works great in either an air fryer basket or an air fryer oven.

 Italian sausage recipe ingredients